- The new lease accounting standards

 Operating lease accounting under ASC 842

-When accounting for operating leases, lessees must:
+When accounting an operating lease, the lessee must:

 - Recognize a single lease cost allocated over the lease term on, generally, a straight-line basis